 Library Director Brian Miller is an authority on the history of Irish music in Minnesota and the Upper Midwest and has written about the singing and song gathering of Irish-Minnesotan Michael C. Dean (1858-1931) Our digital archives are especially rich in documentation of Irish music making in Minnesota over the past century.

 For those interested in expanding their general knowledge of Ireland and Irish authors, our book collection has good coverage of Irish history and literature.
 For genealogists, our reading room computers are all outfitted with a subscription to ancestry.com and we have many books on Irish genealogy.

 In addition to all our library and archival holdings, the McKiernan Library also produces multi-media exhibitions celebrating aspects of local Irish cultural community history.
-These have included Irish Music and Musicians in the Twin Cities Community (2018), Forty Years of Irish Fair Posters (2019) and Leaders in the Twin Cities Irish Dance Community (2019).
+These have included Irish Music and Musicians in the Twin Cities Community (2018), Forty Years of Irish Fair Posters (2019), Leaders in the Twin Cities Irish Dance Community (2019) and the Twin Cities Irish American Club (2022).
 Exhibitions are displayed in our "exhibition hall" just outside the EML reading room as well as at local events including the Irish Fair of Minnesota.